ColinTreanor/Hackku2024_XRPL/README.md

 Here's an example of a complex design we were able to create thanks to Figma:
 ![Koala Graph](src/Design/XRP_Koala_Graph.png)

 Figma made it easy to share assets among team members, ensuring consistency across our design.
-Components and design tokens could be reused, which maintained a uniform aesthetic throughout Koala Pouch's interface.
+Components and design tokens could be reused, which maintained a uniform aesthetic throughout Koala Walla's interface.

-The efficiency and flexibility Figma provided significantly contributed to the delightful design experience that Koala Pouch offers.
+The efficiency and flexibility Figma provided significantly contributed to the delightful design experience that Koala Walla offers.

 NPM:
 NPM provided us with a straightforward approach to manage the numerous packages our project depends upon.
 It allowed us to: